• 10 BEST PODCASTS OF 2021

 Creator and Host

-Dan Pashman is the James Beard and Webby Award-winning creator and host of The Sporkful.
+Dan Pashman is the two-time James Beard and Webby Award-winning creator and host of The Sporkful.
 He launched the podcast in 2010 after getting laid off from six radio jobs in eight years.
 At that point he knew he had to either find a way to make a living making a podcast, or go to law school.

 Dan is also the creator and host of Cooking Channel's You're Eating It Wrong and a contributor to NPR and Milk Street Radio.
-Dan and his work have been featured on The Today Show, Radiolab, Guy's Grocery Games, NPR's Morning Edition, WTF with Marc Maron, Planet Money, Beat Bobby Flay, Freakonomics Radio, and more.
-Prior to launching The Sporkful Dan was a producer and reporter at NPR, Sirius XM, and Air America Radio.
+He has appeared on Good Morning America, CBS This Morning, The Today Show, Radiolab, Guy's Grocery Games, NPR's Morning Edition, WTF with Marc Maron, Planet Money, Beat Bobby Flay, Freakonomics Radio, and more.
+Prior to launching The Sporkful Dan was a producer and reporter at NPR, SiriusXM, and Air America Radio.
 He lives outside New York City with his wife and two daughters.

 To invite Dan to speak at your event, email hello [at] sporkful [dot] com.